Module Mirage

 The type for abstract keys.

-type context = Functoria.Key.context
+type context = Functoria.Context.t

 The type for keys' parsing context.
 See Key.context.